Mattis says Iran nuclear deal includes 'robust' verification

 "I will say it is written almost with an assumption that Iran would try to cheat," he said in testimony before the Senate Armed Services Committee.
 "So the verification, what is in there, is actually pretty robust as far as our intrusive ability to get in" with representatives of the International Atomic Energy Agency to check on compliance.

 "Whether that is sufficient I think is a valid question," he said after Sen. Dan Sullivan, R-Alaska, said the nuclear deal was not supported by the Congress.
+The committee's senior Democrat, Sen. Jack Reed of Rhode Island, told Mattis the Iran deal is "working as intended" and that withdrawing would ease Iran's path to nuclear weapons.

-Mattis said Iran's history of hiding a nuclear weapons program makes it "suspect," and he noted his concern about other Iranian activities, including its role in supporting Syria's president, Bashar Assad.
+Mattis said Iran's history of hiding a nuclear weapons program makes it "suspect," and he noted his concern about other Iranian activities, including its role in supporting Syria's president, Bashar Assad, and supplying its proxy forces in Yemen.

 The Pentagon chief said the administration was still considering whether the nuclear deal can be improved enough to persuade Trump it is worth preserving.
+"It's going on today as we speak," he said of the consultations.
 Trump has said he will decide by May 12.

 Mattis reiterated his view that the deal is "imperfect" and said "there are obviously aspects of the agreement that can be improved upon."

-The question being discussed within the administration, and between the U.S. and its European allies, he said, is "whether we can repair it enough to stay in it."
+The question being discussed within the administration, and between the U.S. and its European allies, he said, is "whether we can repair it enough to stay in it or if the president is going to decide to withdraw from it."
 He said Trump has not yet made a decision.

 After meeting with Trump at the White House this week, French President Emmanuel Macron made clear that France would not follow the U.S. lead if Trump decides to withdraw from the agreement.